aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/accessing-type-members/_index.md

 In addition to C# Language features, the engine provides the following extra features to simplify type member access:

-- Accessing members of an object without specifying the object’s identifier (see “ REF contextual Using Contextual Object Member Access” for more information)
+- Accessing members of an object without specifying the object’s identifier (see “Using Contextual Object Member Access” for more information)
-- Accessing missing members of an object (see “ REF missingMembers Accessing Missing Members of Data Objects” for more information)
+- Accessing missing members of an object (see “Accessing Missing Members of Data Objects” for more information)